 During a sudden stop, the brake pedal bracket could fracture.

 It all started with Gran Turismo.
 From those early PlayStation days, Sean was drawn to anything with four wheels.
 Prior to joining the Roadshow team, he was a freelance contributor for Motor Authority, The Car Connection and Green Car Reports.
 As for what's in the garage, Sean owns a 2016 Chevrolet SS, and yes, it has Holden badges.

-A total of 38,005will need to go back to the dealership as the National Highway Traffic Safety Administration published documents this week announcing a new recall for the pony car.
+A total of 38,005 Ford Mustangs will need to go back to the dealership as the National Highway Traffic Safety Administration published documents this week announcing a new recall for the pony car.
 According to Ford and the NHTSA documents, the 2020 Mustangs in question may feature broken brake pedals.

 According to the documents, the brake pedal bracket materials changed from nylon to polypropylene for Mustangs equipped with an automatic transmission.
 Ford cited "insufficient design margins" for the potential problem.

 Mailed noticed began making their way to the 38,005 owners, which will instruct them to bring their car to a Ford or